-If you need support or advice about something that is happening to you, or a friend or relative, there are several places that you can turn.
+If you need support or advice about something that is happening to you, or a friend or relative, there are several places, locally and nationally to which you can turn.

-The Freedom Programme (http://www.freedomprogramme.co.uk/) is a safe group for any woman who has experienced or is experiencing domestic abuse.
+Freedom: The Freedom Programme is a safe group for any woman who has experienced or is experiencing domestic abuse.
 There are several programmes a year and you can self-refer to the group.
-For more information, contact the Co-ordinator on 01892 502 075.

-The Community Domestic Abuse Perpetrators Programme is a voluntary group work programme designed specifically for men whose violence and abuse is directed towards their female partners and ex-partners.
-The programme focuses on the beliefs and intentions which underpin abusive behaviour and on the non-controlling behaviours which can be used instead.
+Community Domestic Abuse Programme: The Kent Community Domestic Abuse Programme is a voluntary group work programme designed specifically for men whose violence and abuse is directed towards their female partners and ex-partners.
+The programme focuses on the beliefs and intentions that underpin abusive behaviour and on the non-controlling behaviours that can be used instead.
 A range of techniques and materials are used, such as videos, group discussion, skills practice, handouts and homework.